karlhulme/jsonotron/readme.md

 In addition, GraphQL defines the shape of objects but not the associated validation.
 For example, you cannot define the constraints for `latitudeFloat` or use regex to restrict the valid values for strings.

-The Jsonotron type system can produce GraphQL definition language constructs for use in your graph.
-An example is included in the examples repo.

 ### Why use YAML for definitions?